NumptyJR/Blue_Spoke/README.md

 # Blue Spoke

-**Blue Spoke** is a modern, service-first Point of Sale (POS) and management system designed specifically for bicycle shops.
+**Blue Spoke** is a modern, service-first Point of Sale (POS) and management system designed specifically for bike shops.

 ## Key Features